WesterosCraft/WesterosCTM/README.md

 ## type='westeros_pillar'

 This is an alternative to the 'pillar' method that specifically leverages the AXIS property to reliably determine the orientation of RotatedPillarBlock subclasses (such as logs and pillars).
 If used on a block that lacks the AXIS property, the block will be treated as being upright (axis=y), connecting vertically.
+It also expects only the base texture as a 2x2 map, so is more consistent with "ctm_vertical" than "pillar".

 <code>
 {